Quarry Bank Mill: History

 The Mill was attacked during the Plug Plot riots on 10 August 1842.

 The mill's iron water wheel, the fourth to be installed, was designed by Thomas Hewes and built between 1816 and 1820.
 Overhead shafts above the machines were attached to the water wheel by a belt.
 When the wheel turned, the motion moved the belt and powered the machinery.
 A beam engine and a horizontal steam engine were subsequently installed to supplement the power.
-The Hewes wheel broke in 1904 but the River Bollin continued to power the mill through two water turbines.
-The mill owners bought a Boulton and Watt steam engine in 1810 and a few years later purchased another because the river's water level was low in summer and could interrupt production of cloth during some years.
+The Hewes wheel broke in 1904, but the River Bollin continued to power the mill through two water turbines.
+The mill owners purchased a Boulton and Watt steam engine in 1810 and a few years later acquired another, as the river's water level was often low in the summer, which could interrupt cloth production for several years.
 Steam engines could produce power all year round.
 Today the mill houses the most powerful working waterwheel in Europe, an iron wheel moved from Glasshouses Mill at Pateley Bridge designed by Sir William Fairbairn who had been Hewes' apprentice.

 Mill community

-The sparse accommodation that existed when the Gregs built the mill was soon exhausted and Greg built plain cottages, including the Oak Cottages which are now Grade II listed; these were rented to his workers.
+The sparse accommodation that existed when the Gregs built the mill was soon exhausted, and Greg built plain cottages, including the Oak Cottages, which are now Grade II listed; these were rented to his workers.
 Each house had a parlour, kitchen and two bedrooms (a two-up two-down), an outside privy and a small garden.
 Rent was deducted from the workers' wages.
 The area of worker housing became known as Styal Estate.

 The Gregs owned a home in Manchester but also built a home near the mill in 1797, called "Quarry Bank House".
 The building has been Grade II listed since 1975.
 It was restored in 2017 in a manner that ensured that "all primary features dating from the Greg family’s occupation have been retained", and was opened to visits by the public by the National Trust.

 Samuel Greg, like Robert Owen, who built New Lanark, attempted to bring the structured order of a country village to his new industrial centres.
 He built Oak School to educate the children and the Norcliffe Chapel where the villagers worshipped and held a Sunday school.

 At first, Greg converted farm buildings in Styal to house workers.
 As the mill increased in size, new housing was constructed for the workers.
 According to the National Trust, in the 1820s, "... new terraced cottages brought a brand new style of architecture and an expanding population ...
 In the tiny two-up-two-down cottages workers lived in cramped conditions, with as many as 14 people living in one house and tenants sub-letting rooms to other mill workers".

 The Gregs also built the village shop and, for roughly five decades, remained the owners.

 Medical care for mill workers was provided by staff physicians and surgeons.
 The mill provided the "earliest recorded occupational health service in this country", according to an article in the British Journal of Industrial Medicine.